 7. Lint Roller

-A lint roller accompanies me on trips where I need to bring formal clothing, and is also one of my “specialty travel” items.
+A lint roller accompanies me on trips where I need to bring formal clothing.

 9 & 10.
 Change of Clothing/Personal Items

-When I cruise, it takes time to have my bags delivered to my stateroom.
+When I cruise, it takes time to have my bags delivered to my stateroom, and these bags keep items I may need at hand.

 A lightly scented perfume is perfect for those times when I travel and have a dinner date with my husband or a special event to attend during a trip.